Low and High Polygon 3D Modeling Techniques

 - A bevel can meet another line or surface at any angle, except 90-degrees.
 A chamfer connects two lines and it is a bevelled edge.
 If the surfaces make 90-degree angles, the chamfer will be at 45 degree, creating symmetry

-In case you need a dedicated support for 3D modeling service, you can get across to one of the established companies for these services.
+In case you need a dedicated support for 3D modeling services, you can get across to one of the established companies for these services.
 The reputed service providers also assist their clients in refining or correcting the shapes.

 At MAP Systems, we deliver a dedicated assistance for 3D modeling to business firms from the film, gaming and other industries.
 You can have a consultation with us for creating polygon 3D modeling.
-Our team of modelers come with extensive exposure to the film industry.
+Our team of 3D modelers come with extensive exposure to the film industry.

 If you are looking for an established team of 3D modeling service providers, feel free to reach out to us.